uvop/memorix/docs/content/en/docs/get-started/installation.md

 ## CLI installation

-Follow the instructions below to install `memorix-cli` on your machine depends on the platform you use
+Follow the instructions below to install `memorix-cli` on your machine depending on the platform you use

-### macOS, linux and WSL installation (recommanded)
+### macOS, linux and WSL installation (recommended)

 #### Requirements